timomak/spd-1.02/class2.md

 Situation it doesn't work well
 * When there's a still-mate - People might not like it when you make an executive decision (especially if there's a deadline.)
 * Tight deadline - Gotta get everyone's approval

-# Authoritarian
-> They tell us what to do

-Good:
-* Tight deadline
-* Maximizing commitment

-Bad:
-* Conflict resolution
-* Coming up with new ideas

-# People Pleasers
-> The type of leadership you would expect

-# Homework
-* Do 2 code reviews
-* Check for more on repo page.